What we do...

 young people aged 8 - 16 years and all 16+ adults of any age from across the Scottish Borders

 Our service is available to both young people aged 8 – 16 years and all 16+ adults of any age from across the Scottish Borders.
-We have rooms and specialist spaces within both our Kelso and Jedburgh Hubs as well as the ability to offer sessions remotely via videocall and telephone.
+We have rooms and specialist spaces within both our Kelso and Jedburgh Hubs as well as our newly opened Tweedbank Clinic.
 Hearing-loop facilities are available as well as a range of accessibility options.

 Clinical focus is in line with tiers 2 and 3 of the Children and Adolescent Mental Health Services (CAMHS) and Scottish Borders Mental Health Services Integrated Care Pathway tiers guidance.
-We use the CORE Outcome Measure (CORE-OM) to help track progress and when determining clinical cut-off but will always consider an individual on their own unique set of circumstances when determining the appropriateness of our service.
+We use both the Revised Children's Anxiety and Depression Scale (RCADS) and CORE Outcome Measure (CORE-OM) to help track progress and when determining clinical cut-off, but will always consider an individual on their own unique set of circumstances when determining the appropriateness of our service.

 If you would like to find out more about who can use our services or the appropriateness of a referral you are considering making, please do not hesitate to contact us as we are always happy to provide further information or discuss available options.